meggsimum/geoserver-node-client/README.md

-# geoserver-node-client
+# GeoServer Node Client

-Node.js client for GeoServer REST API.
+Node.js client for the GeoServer REST API.

 **CAUTION: This is highly bleeding edge, heavily under development and therefore breaking changes can be made at every time!**

+### API-Docs ###

+Detailed API-Docs can be found [here](https://meggsimum.github.io/geoserver-node-client/index.html).

 ### Installation